bepoooe/instagram-scraper/README.md

 # Instagram Scraper

-A simple Python script that scrapes Instagram profiles using Apify API and exports data in multiple formats.
+A Python script that scrapes Instagram profiles using the Apify API and exports data in JSON, CSV, and HTML formats.

 ## Requirements

 - Python 3.6+
 - An Apify account with API token
 - Required packages:
-  - `requests` (required)
+  - `requests`
-  - `pandas` and `openpyxl` (optional, for Excel export)
+  - `json`
+  - `csv`

 ## Installation